st125052/a3-nlp-machine-translation-language-st125052/README.md

 This function effectively demonstrates the model's ability to translate an English sentence into Japanese by generating a prediction without using the correct target sequence as input, simulating real-world usage.

+Based on the file below that provides and compares the analysis of multiple attention mechanisms, there seems to be a close tie between multiplicative and additive attention mechanisms in terms of train and validation losses over 3 epochs.

 ## Pickling The Model
-The Transformer DL model was chosen for deployment.
+The Additive Transformer DL model was chosen for deployment.
 > The pickled model was saved using a .pkl extension to be used later in a web-based application

 # Website Creation